Swinefleet Warping Drain: Route

 Swinefleet Warping Drain begins at Swinefleet Clough, an indentation in the right bank of the River Ouse, on the border between the parishes of Swinefleet and Goole Fields.
 Creyke's historic sluice with pointing doors has been replaced by a modern concrete construction with a flapped outlet.
 The sluice is situated on the north side of the A161 road, which is named Goole Road to the east and Swinefleet Road to the west.
 The drain is actually in Goole Fields, since the parish boundary runs along Quay Road, which runs parallel to the drain on its east bank.
 The safety of the A161 bridge was raised in Parliament in 1939, when Mr Adam Hills MP for Pontefract stated that both it and the bridge over Earnshaw's Warping Drain to the west were unsafe, and that Goole Urban District Council had been in conversation with the West Riding of Yorkshire County Council for ten years, but had failed to reach an agreement.
 Captain Hudson, speaking for the government, replied that the road was scheduled to be widened, and that plans for new bridges would be available within six months.
+Maps from around 1906 show a sluice around 150 yd to the south of the road bridge, as well as one beneath the bridge.